Home » Tax News » IRS Collections » What Assets Can the IRS Seize?

 Yes, the IRS can levy your entire bank account balance at the time of seizure, up to the amount you owe in unpaid taxes.
 However, the levy is a one-time action unless reissued, and you’ll receive notice beforehand.

-The IRS can seize an inheritance you receive if you owe back taxes and the funds or assets are accessible to you.
-Once the inheritance is in your name, it becomes subject to levy like other personal property or accounts.
+The IRS can seize inherited assets, including money deposited into bank accounts or real estate acquired through inheritance, if you owe back taxes and the inheritance is legally transferred to you.
+Once in your name, these inherited assets become subject to IRS levy just like other personal property or accounts.

 How Can I Protect My Assets from Being Seized by the IRS?